Canada Immigration

 Yes, you can bring food in your suitcase to Canada, but there are strict regulations on what items are allowed.
 The Canadian Border Services Agency (CBSA) requires travelers to declare all food at the border, whether it's for personal use or as a gift.

-Sealed, commercially packaged and labeled foods such as snacks, tea, coffee, candy, and dried foods may be brought in.
+Commercially packaged food is usually permitted, but some items—especially meat or dairy—may still be restricted depending on CFIA rules.
 However, fresh fruits, vegetables, meat, dairy products, and plants are strictly restricted or prohibited due to biosecurity risks.
 For example, fresh apples or handmade sausages may be confiscated if they do not meet Canadian import regulations.

 If you are unsure about the product, report it.
 Failure to do so may result in fines or seizures.
 It is safest to pack non-perishable items such as biscuits, instant noodles, and canned food.
 Always check the latest CFIA (Canadian Food Inspection Agency) guidelines before traveling to ensure compliance.